DickinsonCollege/FarmData2/ONBOARDING.md

   - Resources:
     - [JavaScript Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics): A great place to start if you have not worked with JavaScript before or want a refresher.
     - [Strings](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Strings): An introduction to the way that strings are created and used in JavaScript.
     - [Arrays](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Arrays): An introduction to the way that strings are created and used in JavaScript.
+    - [JavaScript object basics](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics): An introduction to the way that objects are created and used in JavaScript.
     - [JavaScript - Dynamic client-side scripting](https://developer.mozilla.org/en-US/docs/Learn/JavaScript): A collection of modules that give a comprehensive introduction to JavaScript.
     - [JavaScript Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference): A comprehensive reference to all of the JavaScript language features.